 28 Nov Overcoming Dental Anxiety: How to Get Rid of Anxiety Over Seeing General Dentist

 A study in the Dental Research Journal revealed that nearly 60% of Americans experience dental anxiety.
 This is reflective of society being increasingly overcome by anxiety.
-Many people are resorting to using cannabis, as it can even be used in a vape as many dispensary supplies now include them.
+Many people are resorting to using cannabis products like Vida plus, as it can even be used in a vape as many dispensary supplies now include them.

 Individuals who have dental anxiety may experience fear or stress when they visit the dentist.
 Many people end up avoiding dental appointments altogether because of their anxiety.